Error "412 Precondition Failed" (mod_security2)

 The XML-RPC protocol is used by some WordPress modules to communicate with external resources, most notably - the Jetpack plugin and the official WordPress mobile apps.
 All Jetpack IP addresses are whitelisted on our servers, so you do not need to disable mod_security2 to use the Jetpack plugin.
 To read more on how to allow access to this file through the WordPress section of the Control Panel, please check our Enabling access to XML-RPC article.

 Disabling a specific rule

-By default, a number of abusive bots are blocked from visiting customer sites, with specific mod_security2 rules.
+By default, a number of abusive bots are blocked from visiting customer websites with specific mod_security2 rules.
 These are the currently blocked bots, as well as their mod_security2 IDs:

 Disabling mod_security2 altogether

 If you are certain about disabling the mod_security2 module, you can create an .htaccess file (or edit the existing one) in the directory where you want to disable it.
-The file should contain the following code:
+The file should contain the following piece of code: